 - REALSM LIMITED incorporated and registered in England and Wales with company number 09935532 whose registered office is at 173 West End Lane, West Hampstead, United Kingdom, NW6 2LY (Company).

-- You, as the party entering into these Terms and Conditions as the contributor in accordance with these Terms and Conditions (Contributor).
+- You, as the party entering into these Terms and Conditions as the contributor in accordance with these Terms and Conditions (Contributor, you, your).

-- The Company owns the Intellectual Property Rights in the Content and to the Platform (both as defined below).
+- The Company owns the Intellectual Property Rights in the Platform (as defined below).

-- The Contributor is in the business of providing the Services (as defined below) and shall provide the Services to the Company (as defined below).
+- The Contributor wishes to provide the Services (as defined below) to the Company and for the Content (as defined below) to be featured on the Platform.

-- The Company has agreed to grant a licence to the Contributor to use the Intellectual Property Rights in the Content in accordance with the terms of these Terms and Conditions.
+- The Contributor has agreed to assign its Intellectual Property Rights in the Content to the Company in accordance with the terms of these Terms and Conditions.

 1.1 The following definitions and rules of interpretation apply in these Terms and Conditions.